post image

 Hike Lassen Peak

-- Description: The trail to the summit of Lassen Peak is one of the park's signature hikes, offering the rare opportunity to climb to the top of an active (though currently dormant) volcano.
-The well-maintained trail zigzags up the mountain's western face, passing through volcanic terrain with increasingly panoramic views.
-From the 10,457-foot summit, hikers are rewarded with spectacular 360-degree views of the surrounding landscape, including distant Mount Shasta on clear days.
+• Description: The trail to the summit of Lassen Peak is one of the park's signature hikes, offering the rare opportunity to climb to the top of an active (though currently dormant) volcano.
+From the 10,457-foot summit, hikers are rewarded with spectacular 360-degree views, including distant Mount Shasta on clear days.

 Enjoy Lake Activities